whitallee/expo-test-app/README.md

 ##

 Following this tutorial: Expo tutorial[https://docs.expo.dev/tutorial/build-a-screen/]
- - On step 6 out of 9 (Add Gestures)
+ - On step 7 out of 9 (Take a screenshot)